This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Following all the above advice on crating during the night should have your puppy resting peacefully within a week or two.

-Even if your plan is (and it should be) to have a friend or family member come to take your puppy out for exercise, bathroom breaks and play during the day, they are still too young without enough bladder and bowel control to be crated for hours at a time.
+Be aware though they are still too young without enough bladder and bowel control to be crated for hours at a time.

 Even if they did have enough bodily control, you can’t really crate them for hours until they are crate trained and happy spending time in one anyway, which is the very thing we are trying to train.